 A risk of investing with a TPAM who has been successful in the past is that the manager may not be able to replicate that success in the future.
 In addition, as IAIM does not control the underlying investments in a TPAM's portfolio, there is also a risk that a manager may deviate from the stated investment mandate or strategy of the portfolio, making it a less suitable investment for Clients.
 Moreover, as IAIM does not control the TPAM's daily business and compliance operations, IAIM may not be aware of any lack of internal controls necessary to prevent business, regulatory or reputational deficiencies.

-Described below are some risks associated with investing and with some types of investments that IAIM makes available to its Clients:
+Some of the risks associated with investing and the types of investments that IAIM makes available to its Clients are described below: